 Guidance and Requirements for Vendors, Monitors, Site Inspectors and Other Visitors

-Visitors must conform to all Yale COVID-19 safety measures and follow all university policies and public health guidelines.
+Visitors must conform to all Yale COVID-19 safety measures and follow all university policies and public health guidelines; including adhering to Yale’s Travel Guidelines.
 All short-term visitors performing services on-site at Yale must also agree to comply with Yale’s Vendor Site Access Requirements.
 Among other procedures described in the Requirements, all short-term visitors will be required to check in via Yale’s contractor/vendor daily check-in application upon arrival to campus.

 Many of the most commonly used vendors (“Group 1” vendors below) have already agreed to follow Yale’s requirements and have been approved to perform work on campus.
 For less commonly used vendors (“Group 2” vendors below) faculty will be required to communicate Yale’s requirements to the vendor and obtain a written acknowledgment before authorizing the vendor to perform service at a Yale site.